jlu5/SupyPlugins/SysDNS/README.txt

-An alternative to Supybot's built-in DNS function, using DNS lookup utilities (such as host or dig) available on the host machine.
+An alternative to Supybot's built-in DNS function, using the host DNS lookup utility available on the host machine.